ytgov/feedback-as-a-service-form/README.md

 	 - Look for the Feedback form, click to display the other options, and select "Settings".
 	 - Select the "Emails/Handlers" tab.
 	 - Locate the remote post and click on "Edit".
 	 - Modify the URL to which you want it to be directed.
-It is mandatory that it is an HTTPS URL.
+It must be an HTTPS URL.
 	 - In the "Advanced" tab, you can change the messages to the ones you require.